-ANOTHER GOOD DAY FOR MARKET HARBOROUGA. -SATURDAY, OCT.
-6th, a COMIC LADIES' and GENTLEMEN'S FOOD BALL MATCH, in the Cricket Field.
+ANOTHER GOOD DAY FOR MARKET HARBOROUGAL-SATURDAY, OCT.
+6th, a COMIC LADIES and GENTLEMEN'S FOODBALL MATCH, in the Cricket Field.
 Kick-off 3 o'clock.
 Admission 4d.
 To be followed by a FANCY DRESS DANCE in Messrs.
 R. and W. H. Symington and Co.'s Clubroom.
-The proceeds will be given to the Market Harborough Territorial Christmas Fund.-(Advt.)
+The proceeds will be given to the Market Harborough ceeds will be given to the Market Harborough Territorial Christmas Fund.-(Advt.)